-The monastery became a popular spot for kings of Spain.
-In particular, Queen Isabella often stayed at the monastery and a residence built at the monastery for her.
+The monastery became a popular spot for the kings of Spain.
+In particular, Queen Isabella often stayed at the monastery, and a residence was built at the monastery for her.

 The monastery had a special role in the exploration and colonization of the New World.

 - It was here where Queen Isabella first met Christopher Columbus, and it is believed that here he may have proposed the idea of trying to reach Asia by sailing west.